TrellixVulnTeam/swahilipython_SCMU/Doc/library/argparse.rst

    >>> parser.parse_args(['XXX'])
    Namespace(bar='XXX')

-For optional argument actions, the value of ``dest`` is normally inferred from the option strings.  :class:`ArgumentParser` generates the value of ``dest`` by taking the first long option string and stripping away the initial ``--`` string.
-If no long option strings were supplied, ``dest`` will be derived from the first short option string by stripping the initial ``-`` character.
+For optional argument actions, the value of ``dest`` is normally inferred kutoka the option strings.  :class:`ArgumentParser` generates the value of ``dest`` by taking the first long option string and stripping away the initial ``--`` string.
+If no long option strings were supplied, ``dest`` will be derived kutoka the first short option string by stripping the initial ``-`` character.
 Any internal ``-`` characters will be converted to ``_`` characters to make sure the string is a valid attribute name.
 The examples below illustrate this